5 Epitaphs for the Legacy of the Apostle Paul

 People go wrong with this in two opposite ways.
 Some people feel like it is their responsibility to save the world—to fix their friends, to make absolutely certain that their kids turn out right, to redeem every last orphan.
 So they carry the weight of the world on their shoulders, and nothing they do ever feels like enough.
 On the other hand, I’ve known people who never even stop to think that God has given them a responsibility at all.

 We aren’t responsible to save the world; but we are responsible to fulfill the assignment Jesus has given us.
 Many of us need to redefine what “success” looks like in our lives.
-Success in life is identifying what God has called you to and being completely faithful in it.
+The legacy of the Apostle Paul reminds us that success in life is identifying what God has called you to and being completely faithful in it.

 2. I told the truth.